Wi-Fi-Labs/Labs-Guides/MISC/3DS/Dumping3DSData.md

 - Follow the steps applicable to your game cartridge:
   - 3DS Game Cartridge: Press (A) on `[TitleID].trim.3ds` to select it
   - NDS Game Cartridge: Press (A) on `[TitleID].nds` to select it - _Trimmed dumps are not recommended for NDS games in general, as they can cause various playback issues_
-- Select ìCopy to 0:/gm9/outî
+- Select ‚ÄúCopy to 0:/gm9/out‚Äù
 - Your non-installable `.3ds` or `.nds` formatted file will be outputted to the `/gm9/out/` folder on your SD card

 ## Dumping an Installed or System Title from a 3DS Console
 _This guide is courtesy of Nintendo Homebrew_
 - Press and hold (Start), and while holding (Start), power on your console.
 This will launch GodMode9
 - Press (Home) to bring up the action menu
-- Select ìTitle managerî
+- Select ‚ÄúTitle manager‚Äù
 - Select one of the following depending on the type of title you wish to dump:
   - User Installed Title: `[A:] SD CARD`
   - System Title / DSiWare: `[1:] NAND / TWL`
 - Select the title you wish to dump
-- Select ìManage TitleÖî
+- Select ‚ÄúManage Title‚Ä¶‚Äù
-- Select ìBuild CIA (standard)î
+- Select ‚ÄúBuild CIA (standard)‚Äù
 - Your installable `.cia` formatted file will be outputted to the `/gm9/out/` folder on your SD card

 ## Dumping Update Data from a 3DS Console
 - Press and hold (Start), and while holding (Start), power on your console.
 This will launch GodMode9
-- Navigate to `A: SYSNAND SD>title>0004000e>game product hex code` - see [here](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/MISC/CitraSetup.md#final-setup) for Pokemon product hex codes list
+- Navigate to `A: SYSNAND SD>title>0004000e>game product hex code` - see [here](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/MISC/3DS/CitraSetup.md#final-setup) for Pokemon product hex codes list
 - In your respective game's folder, navigate further into `content>00000004.app`
 - Once that .app is open, select `NCCH image options...>Build .cia from file`
 - Your installable `.cia` formatted file will be outputted to the `/gm9/out/` folder on your SD card